 Often in studio or class settings, students work collaboratively to complete assignments.
 In these circumstances, credit must be supplied appropriately.
 If one attempts to pass an entire group's work off as his/her own, s/he is plagiarizing.

 Misrepresenting Practice Work

-Similarly one cannot take credit for work examples that were either generated collaboratively or in which he/she played a minimal role.
-While it may be necessary at times to include pieces of such work in a Practice Component Report or a Portfolio, the exact role one played in creating those images must be spelled out clearly.
+Similarly, one cannot take credit for work examples that were either generated collaboratively or in which s/he played a minimal role.
+While it may be necessary at times to include pieces of such work in a Practice Component Report or a portfolio, the exact role one played in creating those images must be spelled out clearly.
 Exaggerating one's responsibility is a form of plagiarism.

 In addition, since the BAC is a practice-based institution, you are asked to maintain a current resume.
 This resume must accurately reflect your past and present professional experiences, avoiding exaggeration or misrepresentation.